Alwil17/rating-app-dashboard/REPO_DESCRIPTION.md

-# Rating App System
+# Rating App Dashboard

-A full-stack rating and review system with an admin dashboard built using Next.js and FastAPI.
-This application allows users to rate and review items across various categories while providing administrators with powerful analytics and management tools.
+A modern admin dashboard for a rating and review system built with Next.js.
+This responsive web application provides powerful analytics, internationalization, and comprehensive management tools for items, categories, users, and ratings.

 ## Repository Description (for GitHub)

-Rating App is a modern, responsive web application that enables users to rate and review items while providing administrators with comprehensive analytics and management capabilities.
-The system features a Next.js frontend with a beautiful UI using Tailwind CSS and a robust FastAPI backend with PostgreSQL.
+Rating App Dashboard is a feature-rich administrative interface that helps manage a rating and review system.
+Built with Next.js and TypeScript, it offers a beautiful UI using Tailwind CSS and shadcn components.
+The dashboard includes real-time analytics, multi-language support (i18n), and comprehensive management capabilities.

 ## Topics

 - nextjs
-- fastapi
-- python
 - typescript
-- rating-system
-- tailwindcss
 - dashboard
 - analytics
-- postgresql
 - react-query
 - shadcn-ui
 - internationalization
 - admin-panel
 - data-visualization
 - user-management
+- tailwindcss
 - recharts
 - tanstack
 - i18n
-- pydantic
-- sqlalchemy
+- rating-system